 Between December and January the student must write a short 'etude-like' duo.
 From March on the student has to compose an ensemble piece (trio to quintet), and meetings to work on that piece will occur on a weekly basis.

 The student can contact students who follow the performers program to put the piece together, and be coached in a number of the rehearsals by of one of the teachers of the CMtNWT program.
-The piece can be premiered within one of the final concerts of the program or in any of the New Music Arena (NMA) concerts or in one of the Karnatic Lab Concert series.
+The piece can be premiered within one of the final concerts of the program or in any of the New Music Arena (NMA) concerts.
 The student can also simply choose to write a piece without any specific premiere date in mind if he/she so wishes or for a commission or event he/she may be involved in.

 The program is divided into two parts, each consisting of two years.
 In the first part, two or three students will share weekly lesson of 2 hours.
 The second part will be structured in individual lessons of 1 hour, with each student devising his/her own program based on a preference for further microtonal possibilities, modulatory techniques, form/structures or different options of rhythmical devices.
 The student decides every year whether he/she wants to continue into the following one.